WildAid/wildaid.github.io/_posts/2020-06-09-Test-Web-App.md

 categories: build
 ---

-1. Go to your website with the URL from the template<BR>
+1. Go to your website with the URL from the template<BR><BR>
-1. Login with your "App Admin username" and "App Admin password"<BR>
+1. Login with your "App Admin username" and "App Admin password"<BR><BR>
 1. If you can’t login, check:<BR>
- Fields in src/.env/config.js<BR>
+ Fields in src/config.js<BR>
+ The Atlas Search index completed its build<BR>
  The Realm user was created in the Realm<BR>
- The Realm user is in a document the wildaid.User collection and the Realm ID is correct<BR>
+ The Realm user is in a document the wildaid.User collection and the Realm ID is correct<BR><BR>
 1. Charts won’t work, this is expected<BR>
 <img src="/assets/images/Charts_Not_Working.png" style="border:1px solid black" width="100%"><BR><BR>
-1. Search for “Mia” and you should see highlighting, click "See all results for mia"<BR>
+1. Search for “Mia” and you should see some results with fuzzy matching.
+Click "See all results for mia".<BR>
 <img src="/assets/images/Search_Mia.png" style="border:1px solid black" width="100%"><BR><BR>
 1. Click "see all results" for "Boardings"
 <img src="/assets/images/Search_Results.png" style="border:1px solid black" width="100%"><BR><BR>